gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

 - **Note:** an IAM principal can access an S3 object if:
   - The user IAM permissions allow it **OR** the bucket policy **ALLOWS** it
   - **AND** if there is no explicit **DENY**
+  - Thus: explicit **DENY** in an IAM policy will take precedence over a bucket policy permission

 ## Bucket Policies